timothyalfares97/hexanews-service/README.md

 ## Requirements

-For development, you will only need Node.js installed on your environement.
+For development, you will only need Node.js installed on your environment.
-And please use the appropriate [VisualStudioCode](https://code.visualstudio.com/)for your Editor (not mandatory).
+And please use the appropriate [Visual Studio Code](https://code.visualstudio.com/) for your Editor (not mandatory).

 ### Node